Stable limit theorems on the Poisson space

-We present in~\cref{section:abstract_results} the main results of this paper: \cref{theorem:convergence_stable_quali,theorem:convergence_stable_quali_P,theorem:convergence_stable_quantitative}; they contain bounds and stable limit theorems for Poisson functionals.
+We present in~\cref{section:abstract_results} the main results of this paper: \cref{theorem:convergence_stable_quali,theorem:convergence_stable_quali_P,theorem:convergence_stable_quantitative}, they contain stable and quantitative limit theorems for Poisson functionals.
 A detailed comparison of these results with the aforementioned works on the Gaussian space of~\cite{NourdinNualartLimitsSkorokhod,HarnettNualartCLTStratanovich,NourdinNualartPeccatiStableLimits}, as well as with limit theorems on the Poisson space \cite{LachiezeReyPeccatiContractions,LachiezeReyPeccatiMarkedProcess,PeccatiSoleTaqquUtzet,PeccatiChenStein}, follows in~\cref{section:comparison}.
 All the proofs are postponed to \cref{section:proofs}.
 Special attention is paid to stochastic integrals in~\cref{section:stochastic_integrals}.
 From our main results, we deduce: \cref{proposition:stable_fourth_moment}, a stable version of the recently proved fourth moment theorem on the Poisson space of~\cite{DoeblerPeccatiFMT,DoeblerVidottoZheng}; \cref{theorem:order_2_gaussian,theorem:order_2_poisson}, giving analytical criteria for conditionally normal or Poisson limit for order $2$ Itô-Wiener stochastic integrals. \cref{section:application} contains the application to quadratic functionals of rescaled Poisson processes on the line.
 In \cref{section:quantitative_results}, we show that, when the limit is a Gaussian mixture, we can adapt our strategy to establish a quantitative bound, \cref{section:improvement_1d}, we refine our results when the $F_{n}$'s are univariate, and we establish, in \cref{theorem:stable_convergence_wasserstein}, a bound in the Wasserstein transport distance.
 We end the paper with some open questions.